sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ## Introduction

 The purpose is to test the functionality of Smartswitch.
-Smartswitch is connected to dpu sleds via pcie link having two dpus per sled.
+Smartswitch is connected to dpus via pcie links.

 ## Scope